VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/digital.md

 ### Pay-Walls suck

 Look, it's not that I don't think journalists shouldn't be paid.
 They should be.
 It's just that having everything behind a paywall blows.
 There's not any fun solution to this.
 Ads suck too.
 Nobody wants a web full of micro-transactions, and the idea of news sites mining crypto while I read bothers me too.
-So, let's just ignore the news sites for a second, and instead, focus on the much more offensive situation: academia and scholarly articles ([not that they're all good to begin with (YouTube, DefCon 26)](https://www.youtube.com/watch?v=ras_VYgA77Q))
+So, let's just ignore the news sites for a second, and instead, focus on the much more offensive situation: academia and scholarly articles ([not that they're all good to begin with (DefCon 26)](https://www.youtube.com/watch?v=ras_VYgA77Q))

 It's no secret that access to academic articles is *fucking* expensive.
 JSTOR alone is \$200 a year for only 85% of the content, some individual articles are well above $20 to read despite a huge portion of it being publicly funded in the first place, yet somehow these sites wonder why so many sites are turning to [Sci-Hub](https://en.wikipedia.org/wiki/Sci-Hub).